OGRECave/ogre/Docs/src/particle-scripts.md

 @tableofcontents

-Once scripts have been parsed, your code is free to instantiate systems based on them using the SceneManager::createParticleSystem() method which can take both a name for the new system, and the name of the template to base it on (this template name is in the script).
+Once scripts have been parsed, your code is free to instantiate systems based on them using the Ogre::SceneManager::createParticleSystem() method which can take both a name for the new system, and the name of the template to base it on (this template name is in the script).

 @snippet Samples/Media/particle/Examples.particle manual_sample